phawdk/studydrive-download/README.md

 # StudydriveDownload Extension

-This extension adds a download button to the top of the Studydrive page.
+This extension adds a download button to the top of the Studydrive page which allows you to download any PDF on Studydrive.

 #### Status:

-✔️ Working as of July 31, 2024
+✔️ Working as of August 24, 2024

-If you encounter any issues or if something doesn't work as expected, or if you have any feedback, please create an issue so we can address it promptly.
+If you encounter any issues or if something doesn't work as expected, or if you have any feedback, please create an issue.

 ## Installation Instructions